c128lib/framework/README.md

 ## Z80 code integration

 Starting with v0.2.0 (still unreleased) are available some macros for Z80 code integration.
-Macros will help developers to setup Z80 code and prepare your program to start execution.
+Macros will help developers to setup Z80 code and prepare programs to start execution.

 **The code for Z80 will not run in parallel with the code for 8502** but there will only be preemptive multitasking.
-To understand mechanism for Z80 and 8502 switchover look [at this post](https://intoinside.github.io/2023/07/07/running-z80/).
+To understand mechanism for Z80 and 8502 switchover [look at this post](https://intoinside.github.io/2023/07/07/running-z80/).

 ### Macros
 There are two kind of macros: